Georg Fischer (company): History

 The company acquired the estate of the former monastery Paradies in Schlatt in 1918.
 In 1919, GF took part in the founding of iron mine Gonzen AG; the mine was shut down again in 1966 and has since been preserved as an industrial monument.
 Mechanical engineering began in 1926, first with textile machines, and in 1938 with the production of lathes followed.

 The Homberger Foundation was founded in 1927 with the aim of supporting the children of the GF employees in vocational training.
 Under Homberger, Britannia Iron and Steel Works Ltd. was founded in 1933. in Bedford and transferred to a GF subsidiary.

 In 1947 the company received the name "Georg Fischer Aktiengesellschaft".
 The "Stiftung Eisenbibliothek" was founded in 1948, and the library itself was opened in 1952 in the partially restored monastery Paradies.

 For the first time, in 1957, plastic fittings were manufactured at the Singen plant, and the processing of plastics became a central business area.
 In 1964, for the first time, more than half of sales were generated abroad.
 George Fischer Plastics Ltd. in the English Huntingdon was opened in 1966 as a factory for plastic fittings.
 In 1968 the production of enameled cooking utensils and pouring pans was discontinued.

 In 1970, the company first surpassed the mark of 1 billion Swiss francs in sales; the following years were marked by expansion.
 The Swiss factory Seewis, for plastic fittings, was opened in 1971.
 In 1972 the company Waeschle was bought in the German town of Ravensburg, and in 1974 the fully renovated monastery Paradies opened its own training center.

 Numerous restructurings were carried out in the 1980s.
 Weaving machines (Rüti Maschinenfabrik) were sold to Sulzer in 1982.
 Between 1987 and 1991, the activities of the Schaffhausen and Singen locations were reduced.
 Singen became the future location of the steel foundry, while in Schaffhausen the business concentrated on plastic pipes.
 Through this, the end of the traditional steel cast in Schaffhauser Mühlental was on 1 November 1991.

 The lathes production was sold in 1989, and in 1990, the company was transformed into a holding company.
 The four divisions of vehicle technology, pipeline systems, manufacturing technology and plant engineering were implemented.
 All other activities which did not fit into the new structure were sold or became independent.

 Already in 1983, 51% of Ateliers des Charmilles in Geneva were acquired and renamed Charmilles Technologies SA.
 The company was taken over completely by GF in 1988 and made part of the Division of Manufacturing Engineering.
-The Electro erosions departement was enlarged in 1996, through the take over of the majority shares in Agie SA in Losone, Switzerland, and brought them together under a common roof at the newly founded Agie Charmilles Holding AG in Zug.
+The Electro erosions department was enlarged in 1996, through the take over of the majority shares in Agie SA in Losone, Switzerland, and brought them together under a common roof at the newly founded Agie Charmilles Holding AG in Zug.